vuestorefront/vue-storefront/doc/themes/Working with themes.md

 ## Creating your own themes

-To create your own theme just copy the `theme-starter` folder (it contains all files needed for new theme) located in `src/themes` and change it's name to your new theme's name and that's it.
+To create your own theme just copy the `theme-starter` folder (it contains all files needed for new theme) located in `src/themes` and change it's name to your new theme's name.
 Now you can start development of your own theme for Vue Storefront!